vicjeremy/shorten-url/README.md

   <h1>URL Shortening Service</h1>

   <p>
-    a simple RESTful API that allows users to shorten long URLs </p>
+    A simple RESTful API that allows users to shorten long URLs </p>
- <p>Built with Go (Gin Gonic, Gorm) and PostgreSQL, this tool is my implementation of the <a href="https://roadmap.sh/projects/url-shortening-service">Task Tracker</a> challenge from <a href="https://roadmap.sh">roadmap.sh</a>.
+ <p>Built with Go (Gin Gonic, Gorm) and PostgreSQL, this tool is my implementation of the <a href="https://roadmap.sh/projects/url-shortening-service">URL Shortening Service</a> challenge from <a href="https://roadmap.sh">roadmap.sh</a>.
   </p>

 <!-- Badges -->